statkwon/blog/content/ML/_index.md

 1. Introduction to Statistical Learning with Applications in R
 2. The Elements of Statistical Learning
+3. Prbabilistic Machine Learning
-3. Pattern Recognition and Machine Learning
+4. Pattern Recognition and Machine Learning